 Post-Service Claim -- You will be notified of the decision within 30 days after your Final Appeal is filed.
+You will be notified within 45 days for a Short Term Disability benefit claim.

 Reduction or termination of an approved course of treatment -- You will be notified of the decision within 30 days after your Final Appeal is filed.
 However, if you filed your final appeal within five days after being notified of the denial of your First Level Appeal, the approved course of treatment will not be reduced or terminated before your Final Appeal is decided.